-This Revised Draft General Management Plan / Environmental Impact Statement presents and analyzes three alternative future directions for the management and use of Effigy Mounds National Monument.
-Alternative B is the National Park Service's preferred alternative and also the environmentally preferable alternative.
+This Final General Management Plan / Environmental Impact Statement presents and analyzes three alternative future directions for the management and use of Effigy Mounds National Monument.
+Alternative B is the NPS preferred alternative and is also the environmentally preferable alternative.
 The potential environmental impacts of all alternatives have been identified and assessed.